hibernator11/notebook-identify-trends-corpora/README.md

 # notebook-emerging-topics-corpora
-Jupyter notebooks to work with text corpora to identify emerging topics in text corpora.
+This project includes a collection of Jupyter notebooks to work with text corpora provided by relevant GLAM institutions to identify emerging topics in text corpora.
+Each notebook describes how the metadata is retrieved and processed in order to obtain as a result emergent topics.

 ### Introduction to text analysis